zhanglinqi/zhanglinqi.github.io/research.md

 Conditionally accepted at *Journal of Business & Economic Statistic*.

 ["Assessing Sensitivity to Unconfoundedness: Estimation and Inference",](https://arxiv.org/abs/2012.15716) with Matthew A. Masten and Alexandre Poirier.
-Revision requested at *Journal of Business & Economic Statistics*.
+Conditionally accepted at *Journal of Business & Economic Statistics*.

 *   To install the companion Stata module, type `ssc install tesensitivity`